K-Alpine/CV/README.md

 - Communication: Collaboration with Skilled Early Educators, Interdisciplinary Professionals, Family members on student occupational participation goals and possibilities.
 - Research Activity: Participant in the Holland Bloorview Kids Rehab mentorship research project.

-### COTA Health: Toronto ON, Community Services, (October 2007- 2009)
-Occupational Therapist Service Provider: In-Home Paediatrics (PTE: May 2008 – July 2009)(FTE: October 2007 - May 2008)
+**Community Occupational Therapy Associates | Paediatrics Services | Toronto ON (_October 2007- 2009_)**
 - Impact: Provided in-home Assessment, Resource Support & Intervention services with children their families and carers ages birth to 14.
 - Skills: Applied occupational theory and developmental theory with current research to guide service delivery.
 - Core practice areas included: gross-motor, fine-motor, cognitive development and feeding, as well as equipment needs to support optimal development, play positioning, safety and ADL function.
 - Communications Case Manager: Written reports and summaries, Calls as required included Occupational Analysis, Co-Created Occupational Goals, Therapeutic Plan, Functional Interventions.
 - Communications Family, Carer, Child: Written, Verbal, Coaching of Occupational Analysis, Co-Created Occupational Goals, Functional Interventions.

-### Toronto Rehabilitation Institute: Toronto ON, (contract: August 2006 - December 2006)
-Staff Occupational Therapist: Inpatient Stroke Rehabilitation (1.0 FTE)
+**Toronto Rehabilitation Institute | Inpatient Stroke Rehabilitation (1.0 FTE) | Toronto ON (_August 2006 - December 2006_)**
 - Impact: Managed a clinical caseload of patients with strokes resulting in sensorimotor, medical, neurological, mental health and behavioral sequelae.
-- Skills 1: Used best practice to formally and functionally assess and treat skill deficits impacting the client's occupational performance, including self-care, home management, community living, leisure and driving skills.
-Additional areas of intervention included home safety assessments, TTC assessments, seating and mobility prescriptions, developing home treatment programs and discharge planning.
+- Skills 1: Used best practice to formally and functionally assess and treat skill deficits impacting the client's occupational performance, including self-care, home management, community living, leisure and driving skills, plus home safety, seating and community mobility.
 - Skills 2: Use and occupational analysis with the Functional Independence Measure (FIM) for team goal setting with clients and program outcome measurement.
+- Communications: Co-creation with clients and Occupational Performace process thinking for development and delivery of treatment programming and discharge planning.
 - Leadership: Delegation and supervision with Occupational Therapy Assistant team members, on client treatment programs, in accordance with OT professional college guidelines.

-### St. Mary's General Hospital, Kitchener ON, (June 2001 - July 2006)
-Staff Occupational Therapist: Inpatient Neurology, General Medicine, and Inpatient Chest Unit, Cardiology and Orthopedics.
-(1.0 FTE)
+**St. Mary's General Hospital | Inpatient Neurology, General Medicine, and Inpatient Chest Unit, Cardiology and Orthopedics.
+(1.0 FTE) | Kitchener ON (_June 2001 - July 2006_)**
 - Impact: Managed a diverse caseload of adult and geriatric patients in stroke, neurology, general medicine, respiratory, cardiac, orthopedic, and surgery, with a high percentage of complex medical, neurological and psychosocial needs in a fast-paced, interdisciplinary, primary care setting.
 - Impact: Team collaborator and action initiative to implement a new barriatric patient care plan and specialty resources.
 - Skills 1: proficiency with Occupational performance observations and Formal assessments; MOCA, FIM, MMSE & Test of Visual Motor Skills, second edition.